parrt/AniML-java/README.md

 gain measure gives an inappropriate indication of the attribute’s usefulness.
 In the extreme case, an attribute such as ExactTime has a different value for every example, which means each subset of examples is a singleton with a unique classification, and the information gain measure would have its highest value for this attribute.
-But choosGAIN RATIO ing this split first is unlikely to yield the best tree.
+But choosing this split first is unlikely to yield the best tree.
 One solution is to use the gain ratio (Exercise 18.10).
-Another possibility is to allow a Boolean test of the form A = vk, that is, picking out just one of the possible values for an attribute, leaving the remaining values to possibly be tested later in the tree.
+Another possibility is to allow a Boolean test of the form A = v_k, that is, picking out just one of the possible values for an attribute, leaving the remaining values to possibly be tested later in the tree.